Midterm voting mostly problem-free in battleground states, voting advocates report - NewsBreak

 During early voting, some minor issues were attributed to human error and staffing.
 In Cobb County, Georgia, over 1,000 voters were not mailed an absentee ballot who should have received them.
 As a solution, a court agreed to extend the deadline for the receipt of their ballots to Nov.
 14, as long as they are postmarked by Election Day.

-Cobb County Election Director Janine Eveler said that the ballots were not sent out due to human error, explaining to reporters that 38 percent of the staff are new to their jobs.
+Cobb County Election Director Janine Eveler said that the ballots were not sent out due to human error, explaining to reporters that 38% of the staff are new to their jobs.

 “I am sorry that this office let these voters down,” Eveler said in a message to the Board of Elections and Registration.
 “Many of the absentee staff have been averaging 80 or more hours per week, and they are exhausted.
 Still, that is no excuse for such a critical error.”

-Visit NewsFromTheStates.com to monitor national trends and read the latest from across the States Newsroom network.

-The post Midterm voting mostly problem-free in battleground states, voting advocates report appeared first on Michigan Advance .
+The post Midterm voting mostly problem-free in battleground states, voting advocates report appeared first on Nebraska Examiner .